-- Core network services: DNS, Active Directory, LDAP servers
+- Core network services: DNS, Active Directory (AD), LDAP servers

 - For your hardware devices, you need statistics on availability, usage, and performance.

-- Ping, Simple Network Management Protocol (SNMP); web queries via HTTP and HTTPS; email via Post Office Protocol version 3 (POP3), Internet Message Access Protocol (IMAP), Simple Mail Transfer Protocol (SMTP)
+- Ping, SNMP; web queries via HTTP and HTTPS; email via Post Office Protocol version 3 (POP3), Internet Message Access Protocol (IMAP), Simple Mail Transfer Protocol (SMTP)

-- Hardware parameters via SNMP, SSH, Simple Object Access Protocol (SOAP)
+- Hardware parameters via SNMP, Secure Shell (SSH), Simple Object Access Protocol (SOAP)

 - Windows systems via Windows Management Instrumentation (WMI)

-- Other interfaces via Secure Shell (SSH) and scripts (for example, PowerShell and Python)
+- Other interfaces via SSH and scripts (for example, PowerShell and Python)

 Many of the sensors included in PRTG rely on access through logins to specific systems.
-You will need different credentials with sufficient permission for all the different devices, operating systems, and domains.
-The configuration may also be different if you want PRTG to act as a Syslog or SNMP trap receiver or for tracking flows.
+You need different credentials with sufficient permission for all of your devices, operating systems, and domains.
+The configuration might also be different if you want PRTG to act as a Syslog or SNMP trap receiver or to use it for flow-based monitoring.

-In most cases, PRTG will use the following credential types to access the devices that you want to monitor.
+In most cases, PRTG uses the following credential types to access the devices that you want to monitor: